Academic Calendar 2024-2025

 4. Understand and clearly communicate processes that occur in the water column that drive productivity and food webs.
 Be able to appraise and critique the effects of pollutants and climate change on productivity, and logically predict future outcomes based on the integration of chemical, physical and biological data from diverse marine systems.

-5. Distinguish organisms of the sea bed, from the tidelands and shallow coastal seas to the deep sea and assess how they have specialized to live in such environments.
+5. Distinguish organisms of the seabed, from the tidelands and shallow coastal seas to the deep sea and assess how they have specialized to live in such environments.
 Use statistical analyses to assess biodiversity, degrees of endemism and species richness in marine environments and what this tells us about anthropogenic effects and species gradients in relation to geographic location.

-6. Appraise, logically predict, and clearly communicate the impact that humanity has had on the on the seas and oceans, looking at fisheries (past, present and future) and the environmental impacts of industrial activities and human populations on a global scale.
-Critically assess proposed marine sanctuaries, catch limits, no take zones, fisheries policies, aquaculture and new fishing innovations and how we can conserve and sustainably use the oceans, seas and marine resources if the appropriate measures are put in place to protect ecosystems (UN SDG 14).
+6. Appraise, logically predict, and clearly communicate the impact that humanity has had on the on the seas and oceans, looking at fisheries (past, present, and future) and the environmental impacts of industrial activities and human populations on a global scale.
+Critically assess proposed marine sanctuaries, catch limits, no take zones, fisheries policies, aquaculture, and new fishing innovations and how we can conserve and sustainably use the oceans, seas, and marine resources if the appropriate measures are put in place to protect ecosystems (UN SDG 14).

 BIOL 339 Animal Physiology Units: 3.00